naspredam/rest-spring-boot-multi-project-hexagonal-architecture/README.md

 # rest-spring-boot-hexagonal-architecture

-This project is to expose my interpretation of the hexagonal architecture, under spring-boot framework.
+This project is to expose my interpretation of the hexagonal architecture, under spring-boot framework using gradle multi-project.

+This approach seems a little more complex, but it has some advantages, as be able to limit the dependency packages per module.
+What I can see that this could be useful is on the case of having a monolith.
+On micro-services, as it is expected that the domain should be under a boundary context, this should not be a problem to have in a single project.

 The diagram of the hexagonal architecture relies on the following: